SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

 I don’t know about that, Percy.
-It may or may not depends a lot on currency and things like that, but we certainly will aim for that.
-But Africa is a little bit volatile in some of those things, it’s hard to predict.
-I would be quite happy if we can do high single digit volumes in Africa and whatever happens to currency happens.
+It may or may not, depends a lot on currency and things like that, but we certainly will aim for that.
+But Africa is a little bit volatile and some of those things is hard to predict.
+I would be quite happy if we can do high single-digit volumes in Africa and whatever happens to currency happens.

-Thank you.
-Our next question comes from the line of Aditya Vikram from DB Securities.
-Please go ahead.
+Our next question comes from the line of Aditya Vikram [Phonetic] from DB Securities.

 Unidentified Participant

-Hi Sadheer.
-Thank you very much for taking my question.
-Good set of performance, two things.
-Right.
-A lot of conversation with previous analysts.
-Right.
-It seems like the margin trajectory, do you see it stabilizing here or do you see it up and down based on how things go?
+Good set of performance.
+Two things, right, a lot of conversation with previous analysts, right?
+It seems like the margin trajectory.
+Do you see it stabilizing here?
+Or do you see it up and down based on how things go?
 That’s my first question.

 Sudhir Sitapati